 As the Baltic Farm ethos is centered around sustainability, the project heavily promoted the central location and the accessibility in terms of public transport, cycling and walking to and from the site.

 The Baltic Farm will bring a new perspective to public space and facilities in the Baltic Triangle.
 As the area grows in terms of its nightlife, families and schools are finding less and less space for their children to play safely.
 This new offering has been designed to be accessible for all ages and to encourage a sense of community through shared learning.
 The project hopes to foster an interest in plants and their connection to art and creativity with the idea that participants will develop their skills base, connect with others, and become more active.

 The over-arching vision is to create a socially-transformative, community-embedded urban farm and cultural events space that connects and educates people, builds a local food network, fills homes with fresh local food, and creates engaging and meaningful jobs.
 Through the project they aim to:

 - Grow fresh high-quality food right in the heart of the city all year round with minimal environmental impact.

 - Reconnect people with real food, empowering them to make informed choices that will lead to a healthier and more sustainable lifestyle.

 - Create a space that provides a true sense of place, where all members of our community can come and feel welcome, enjoy good food, take part in empowering workshops, watch inspiring performances and enjoy amazing events.

-In addition, the Baltic Farm will provide workshops, lectures and citizen science to local schools as well as being open to the general public.
+In addition, the Baltic Farm will provide workshops, lectures, and citizen science to local schools as well as being open to the general public.
 Baltic Farm also intends to provide in excess of 10 jobs paid in the first year as well as providing a volunteer program in exchange for training and experience operating a vertical farm and managing an allotment.
-There has already been massive amounts of interest in the volunteer program.
+There have already been massive amounts of interest in the volunteer program.